-The central region of the Victorian coast spans 500 kilometres, from Breamlea to Inverloch.
+The central region of the Victorian coast spans 990 kilometres, from Breamlea to Inverloch.
 It is backed by hinterland catchments of 1.6 million hectares.
 The region is highly urbanised with Melbourne and Geelong, at the heart of the region, having a combined population of over 4 million.
 Some of the valued uses of the coast include residential areas, coastal and water-based recreation, tourism, major and local ports, fishing and industry.
 Click here to see a Map of the CCB Region.
 Balancing planning for and management of coastal use and development is increasingly challenging particularly given the need for adaptation to climate change.
 The region also contains many significant natural values including landscapes, terrestrial and marine ecosystems and species of flora and fauna.
 The Central Coastal Board works with stakeholders and communities to protect and inform about significant coastal and marine values.

 1. Coast to Coast Conference 2016 | MCG Melbourne | 29 August – 1 September

 Call for Contributions has been extended to Friday 27 May!

 Hosted by the Victorian Coastal Council, Australia’s national coastal management conference Coast to Coast 2016 will be innovative and inspirational, with a series of multi-streamed sessions and workshops that will enable attendees to better understand and respond to coastal and marine issues and sustainable outcomes.
 This conference will appeal to anyone interested in or working in the field of coastal and marine research, planning, management, education, resource use and policy.
 To register see http://www.coasttocoast2016.org.au/registration/registration.

 The State Government released a Discussion paper for comment, see their website for more details.
 The CCB provided a submission that addressed the adequacy of the recognition of sea level rise impacts, storm surge and increasing visitation to the coast as a result of greater population.
 To view the submission provided click here.